-Lung gallium scan is a type of nuclear scan that uses radioactive gallium to identify swelling (inflammation) in the lungs.
+Lung gallium scan is a type of nuclear scan that uses radioactive gallium to identify inflammation in the lungs.

 How the Test is Performed

 During the test, you lie on a table that moves underneath a scanner called a gamma camera.
 The camera detects the radiation produced by the gallium.
-Images display on a computer screen.
+Images are displayed on a computer screen.